Good Animals, Evil Animals

 - Tom and Jerry: With Tom being the occasionally antagonistic cat, and Jerry being the allegedly lovable hero.

-- Ace again, this time in Batman The Brave And The Bold.
+- Ace again, this time in Batman: The Brave and the Bold.

 - In Biker Mice from Mars, the Martian mice are always good (with the exception of their government and one traitor), while the Plutarkian Fish People from the original series and the Catalonian cats from the Revival are almost always evil.

 - Non-animal example: In the Transformers continuities, most of the Autobots turn into ground vehicles, while most of the Decepticons turn into aircraft.
+A few more specific vehicle types are almost always affiliated with a certain faction; Autobots are more likely to turn into emergency response vehicles like police cars and ambulances, while Decepticons are more likely to turn into purpose-built war machines like bombers and artillery guns.

 - Beast Wars brings it back around to this; the Maximals all turn into either mammals or birds (until Dinobot and Blackarachnia become Maximals themselves), while the Predacons all turn into either reptiles or arthropods.
+There are a few fish on both sides, though, and at least one mammalian Predacon in Ravage.

 - The Battle Beasts in Transformers Headmasters followed a similar idea with reptiles, amphibians and sealife as evil, and warm-blooded species as good.
 Most (yet not all) the Transformers of that same era followed a pattern of vehicular Autobots and beast Decepticons.